-Are you just a little bit fuzzy on some of the terms you’ve encountered in your hot tub search?
+Are you just a little bit fuzzy on some of the terms you’ve encountered in your spa search?
 You’re not alone!
-Let’s take a deeper look at the basic anatomy of a hot tub and go over a few things about hot tub components you should keep in mind.
+Let’s take a deeper look at the basic anatomy of a hot tub and go over a few things about spa components you should keep in mind.

-The cabinet is the outer walls of the hot tub.
+The cabinet is the outer wall of the spa.
 Most spa cabinets are composed of weatherproof synthetic material.
-Of course, you can still find a few hot tubs with cedar or redwood cabinets.
+Of course, you can still find a few spas with cedar or redwood cabinets.
 Many hot tubs, especially higher-end ones, will offer a few choices of cabinets so you can customize your spa.